yfirdaws/yfirdaws/README.md

 - 🌱 I’m currently learning R and powerBI
 - 👯 I’m looking to collaborate on projects
 - 🤔 I’m looking for help with entry level jobs and reviews
-- 💬 Ask me about anything
+- 💬 Ask me about anything..let's see how much I know
 - 📫 How to reach me: email:yfirdaws@gmail.com
 - ⚡ Fun fact: I have an interest in marketing/product analytics.